"Idi Amin would make sure that he's killed ."

 Whilst some East African Asians did take Kenya citizenship, many kept their British status.
 Up to 100,000 people opted to get a British Passport.

-Then from 1965 onwards East African Asians began making the decision to flee Kenya.
+Then from 1965 onwards East African Asians began deciding to flee Kenya.

 There were several contributing factors for Asians emigrating to Britain.
 These include the Kenyan government introducing the Africanisation scheme and discriminatory legislations